FireDragonGameStudio/SimpleWebRTC/Assets/SimpleWebRTC/README.md

 5. (Optional) Start your Unity application and make sure the WebRTC logic is up and running.
 6. Connect all clients to your WebSocket signaling server and wait until the signaling procedure is completed.
 7. Stream your video, audio and/or data to every connected client.

+### Support for Unity Visual Scripting

+1. Make sure [Unity Visual Scripting](https://docs.unity3d.com/Packages/com.unity.visualscripting@latest) package is imported.
+2. Import SimpleWebRTC Visual Scripting samples, via Unity Package Manager.
+3. Regenerate Nodes under Edit/Project Settings/Visual Scripting.
+4. Mind to add the WebRTCConnectionVisualScriptingEvents component to your WebRTCConnection GameObject.
+5. Add your WebRTCConnection GameObject to the scene variables of your graph - look at the sample scene for an example.

 ### Public Properties
 | Property | Type | Description |